Hearing Aid Essentials

 - A standard elastic retention device which clips to the shirt.
 The Junior Kid's Clip is a good clip for small children, as the elastic bands are short enough to prevent "Junior" from teething on his or her hearing aids.

 - Double-sided tape, such as toupé tape, will also help keep hearing aids from flopping off the ears when the child is engaged in active play.
-Toupé tape is available at beauty supply stores, or you can save some money and use (avaiable at Wal-Mart and other discount retailers, in the sewing section).
-Res-Q tape
+Toupé tape is available at beauty supply stores, or you can save some money and use Res-Q tape (available at Wal-Mart and other discount retailers in the sewing section).

 Keeping Hearing Aids Dry